Unhealthy Dog Nails

 Avoiding Unhealthy Dog Nails Through Proper Diet

 Like skin and coats, unhealthy dog nail health externally reflects overall wellness and nutrition status.
 Brittle, cracked, unhealthy dog nails reveal dietary deficiencies.
-Ensure your dog’s diet supports good nail composition and growth to prevent unhealthy nails.
+Ensure your dog’s diet supports nail composition and growth to prevent unhealthy nails.

 High-Quality Proteins